Wendy Everett, ScD

 Before joining Citizens, Ms. Milton served as the Senior Staff Accountant for Arichelle Technologies and the Folsom Cordova Unified School District.
 She is also a five-time United States Dance and Figure Skating Champion and Gold Medalist.

-Ms. Gillis holds a bachelor’s degree in accounting from Lasell College.
+Ms. Rampino earned a bachelor’s degree in political science from Tufts University.